Johor: Governance and politics

+Executive

 The Sultan Ismail Building houses the Johor State Legislative Assembly in Kota Iskandar, Iskandar Puteri.

 The state government is headed by a Chief Minister, who is assisted by an 11-member executive council selected from the state assembly members.

+Legislature

 The legislative branch of Johor's government is the Johor State Legislative Assembly, which is based on the Westminster system.
 Therefore, the chief minister is appointed based on their ability to command the majority of the state assembly.
 The state assembly makes laws in matters regarding the state.
 Members of the Assembly are elected by citizens every five years by universal suffrage.
 There are 56 seats in the assembly.
 The majority (40 seats) are currently held by Barisan Nasional (BN).